godzilla-reject/fobb/100 Utilities/110 Reference Notes/112 Pads/Notepad.md

 				- Block:
 		- Bow-Blades: A pair of large, curved blades that can open up, then combine, into a powerful, yet short-ranged bow.
 			- Mechanic:
 				- Manastring Threads: Successful attacks in blade form generate Manastring Threads.
 You can have up to 6 Threads at a time, and you gain certain benefits at 3 Threads and 6 Threads.
+You lose 1 Thread at the end of each of your turns that you do not make an attack.
 					- 3 Threads
 						- Attacks against Manaweft Behemoths gain a +1 damage die amount bonus.
 				- Bow Form
-					- Mana-Weaving Arrows: Weapon *strike* actions in this form gain he "Mana 3" tag.
+					- Mana-Weaving Arrows: Weapon *strike* actions in this form gain the "Mana 3" tag.
 Additionally, hitting a target with three successful weapon attacks (while in this form) in the same turn inflicts the Manaweft condition.
 				- Blade Form
 					- Mana-Threading Blades: Successful weapon attacks while in Blade Form generate a single Manastring Thread, or two Threads if the target is Manaweft.
 			- Stats